huma-OS/vcc/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+also in new terminal to run the json server `npx json-server --watch data/db.json --port 8000`

+use this instead if get errors and have to fix `npx json-server --watch data/db.json --port 8000 --no-cors` `npm install react-router-dom@5`

+add images: `npx ts-node src/updateIds.ts` delete images: `npx ts-node src/deleteIds.ts`

 ### `npm test`

 Launches the test runner in the interactive watch mode.\